 The Voluntary Aided School, which has around 100 pupils aged from four to 11 years, is often oversubscribed.
 The governing body is responsible for admissions, in association with the Local Education Authority, West Berkshire.
 Over the past year, the school has been visiting the Estate weekly as part of a programme of Woodland Learning.

-Headteacher Andrew Ind commented: “We aim to create a foundation of learning and self-confidence in every child by providing a welcoming, happy and supportive environment in which Christian values are central to the ethos of the School.
+The Headteacher said: “We aim to create a foundation of learning and self-confidence in every child by providing a welcoming, happy and supportive environment in which Christian values are central to the ethos of the School.

 “It is through these values that we encourage concern and care for all members of the School community and beyond.
 We aim to build links between the School, the family, the parishes and local community and to encourage respect for the countryside and environment in which Englefield School is situated.”

 For more information about the Englefield Church of England Primary School, please visit englefieldprimary.co.uk

 Ufton Court is an Elizabethan Manor House on the Englefield Estate.
 The site has hosted the Ufton Court Educational Trust since 2006.
 The Trust aims to raise the aspirations and achievements of young people through the provision of inspirational activities focused on history and outdoor activities.

 In 2016, Ufton Court welcomed over 10,000 children.
 Children visit with their schools and stay for day and residential visits.
 The Manor House sleeps 60 children and the woodland cabins sleep 32.
 The Ufton Adventure programme was launched in 2012 and now works with more than 2,000 disadvantaged young people from Reading, Slough and Hackney, many of whom repeatedly visit during their school years.
 The programmes combine support and enrichment of the school curriculum with developing confidence and independence.